 - Hearing aid selection, fitting and dispensing

 Upon successful completion of the Audiology Externship, you receive a certificate of completion from Mayo Clinic School of Health Sciences.

-Two candidates are selected on a competitive basis each year.
+Three candidates are selected on a competitive basis each year.
 The program runs for a year, and starts the first week in June.

 The application will be open from July 10 to September 10 of the year before you would like to start your externship.

 To be eligible to apply for the Audiology Externship, applicants must be enrolled in an accredited Doctor of Audiology program.
 It is preferred for candidates to have completed the didactic portion of the degree before being admitted to the externship.
 Candidates enrolled in accelerated programs will be considered on an individual basis.